Salix-OS/docs.salixos.org/content/faq/flatpak/_index.md

 ---
-title: "Is Flatpak Available in Salix"
+title: "Is Flatpak Available in Salix?"
 linktitle: "Flatpak"
 ---